ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 - padding,
 - dilation rate.

-The number of filters determines how many patterns each layer can learn.
+The **number of filters** determines how many patterns each layer can learn.
 It's common to have the number of filters increasing with the depth of the network.
 Filter size is commonly set to `(3, 3)`, with a ReLu as the activation function.

-Strides can be used to skip steps in the convolution, resulting in smaller feature maps.
-Padding can be used to allow pixels on the edge of the image to act as if they are in the middle of an image.
+**Strides can be used to skip** steps in the convolution, resulting in smaller feature maps.
+Padding allows pixels on the edge of the image to act as if they are in the middle of an image.
 Dilation allow the filters to operate over a larger area of the image, while still producing feature maps of the same size.

 ## When should I use a convolutional layer?